 Mary Louise with "Luminous Voyage", a triptych, 66" x 144"

 Mary Louise Long, a painter and printmaker, has exhibited her colorful large scale paintings and prints in galleries and museums in the United States.
 The artist's studio is presently located in Stamford, Connecticut.
-"Silent Stars - Indigo Shadows" is the most recent solo exhibition in Fairfield, Connecticut at Art/Place Gallery.
+"Reflections" was the artists most recent solo exhibition in Fairfield, Connecticut at Art/Place Gallery in September 2019.

 The artist's painting "Midnight Revel" was included in the Katonah Museum Artist's